integrationfirst/wso2mi-gcs-connector/README.md

 | `pojectId`  | The ID of the Google Cloud project
 | `bucket`    | The bucket in which the object will be put.
 E.g.: `projectA`
 | `objectKey` | Absolute path to the object, it's without the bucket.
 E.g.: `/input/2023/12/myfile.jpg`
+| `content`   | The object data.
+It could be text-based or binary object.

 __Output Parameters__